LlewBach/cydymiaith/TESTING.md

 #### Not logged-in user

-Using flask-login, I used the @login_required decorator on all functions I wanted to make unavailable to users that are not signed in.
-This includes the following functions:

 1. **Test Case**: Attempt to Make Post
     - **Input**: URL.../ask_question
     - **Expected Result**: The user should be redirected to the login page, and a flash message saying 'Please log in to access this page.